FAQ (Frequently Asked Questions)

 There are inherent risks involved with whitewater rafting that everyone should evaluate before getting on the river.
 AWR has an outstanding safety record due to the requirements we place on our guides and equipment to perform to a high standard.
 Each guide has a minimum of First Aid and CPR; as well as extensive training in all aspects of river guiding and rescue.
 Many of our guides hold certification as Wilderness First Responders or Emergency Medical Technicians (EMT).
 All trips are equipped with First Aid kits and river rescue equipment.
 You will receive coast guard approved flotation devices and all the on river gear needed, along with an extensive safety talk prior to trip departure.
 We strive to give a fun, exciting, and safe trip to all our guests!

-We encourage you to bring a waterproof camera to record your journey, but definitely leave the non-waterproof cameras at home!
-We provide photographers who take photos of your trip on the biggest rapid sections, and make those shots available for purchase after your adventure.
+We encourage you to bring a waterproof camera to record your journey if you are able to strap it onto your body.
+Definitely leave the non-waterproof cameras at home!
+We have photographers who take photos of your trip on the biggest rapid sections.
+Those shots will be available for purchase online or in our office the following days after your adventure.

 Don’t bring valuables on the river with you.
 Leave your expensive jewelry and non-waterproof cameras and cell phones at home.

 We suggest wearing quick drying clothing such as non-cotton shorts and t-shirt or bathing suit.
+We have all the necessary water gear for your rafting adventure.
 Be sure to bring waterproof sunscreen (you will be rafting at 9,000 feet where the sun is intense!), sunglasses with a retaining device, and, if you don’t want to wear our booties, sandals with a heel strap or old tennis shoes.
 You should also bring a towel and a change of clothes for the ride home.

 We run river trips rain or shine.
 Our simple philosophy is “you’re going to get wet regardless of the weather.”
 We have plenty of cold-weather gear available if Mother Nature is enhancing our day.
 Colorado traditionally does not have entire days of foul weather–the sun shines 300 days a year here!